NelsonRodMar/MonProjetAngular/README.md

 # MonProjetAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
+This project was created to follow the course [Développez des applications Web avec Angular](https://openclassrooms.com/fr/courses/4668271-developpez-des-applications-web-avec-angular) on the website OpenClassRooms.
+And is on version  version 8.1.2.

 ## Development server